 In re: Office of the Inspector General Report Number: A-01-12-0006 (Claiming the correct Federal medical assistance percentage for claim adjustments made to the Form CMS-64).
 On April 6, 2012, the federal Office of the Inspector General (OIG) initiated an audit of MassHealth's federal reporting of certain claims with dates of service between January 1, 2006 and December 31, 2010.
 The OIG has not yet issued a draft report but has stated orally that its recommended financial findings could be as much as \$133 million.
-An exit conference is scheduled for September 13, 2013.
+An exit conference was scheduled for September 13, 2013, but based on information provided by EOHHS the OIG is continuing its analysis of MassHealth's federal reporting.
 The OIG has stated orally that it expects to issue a draft report by the end of calendar year 2013.
 EOHHS is in the process of reviewing the OIG's working papers and evaluating response options to this potential audit finding.
-Such options include legal defenses as well as applying the OIG's claims methodology to other datasets that might yield significant financial off-sets to the initial finding amount.
+Such options include legal defenses as well as applying the OIG's claims methodology to other datasets that would yield significant financial off-sets to the initial finding amount.
 The strength of these off-sets and legal defenses will need to be further assessed once the OIG issues its draft report and EOHHS completes its review of the OIG's methodology.
 EOHHS will have 30 days to respond to the draft report once it is issued.

 In re: Centers for Medicare and Medicaid Financial Management Review: 01-MS-2012-MA-01 (Massachusetts Medicaid Nursing Facility User Fees - Federal Fiscal Year 2010).
 On November 10, 2011, the Centers for Medicare and Medicaid Services (CMS) Office initiated a financial review of Massachusetts' Nursing Facility User Fees for federal fiscal year 2010.
 On September 4, 2013, CMS issued a draft report.
 In its report, CMS referenced that the Commonwealth collected \$220.7 million in federal fiscal year 2010 in nursing facility user fees and that non-compliance with requirements for federal funding could result in recoupment of federal funds.
 The findings and recommendations included a request to submit a new application for a waiver of federal requirements applicable to the user fee.
 CMS has asked EOHHS to develop a new tax structure governing the imposition of Massachusetts Medicaid nursing facility user fees to ensure that the Commonwealth can maintain compliance with federal funding requirements.
-EOHHS has until October 4, 2013 to respond to the draft report.
+CMS granted EOHHS's request for an extension of time to respond, making the EOHHS response to the draft report due December 3, 2013.